Giosephe/FuzzyMamdani/README.md

-# FuzzyMamdani Library - A Beginner-Friendly Fuzzy Logic Controller for Arduino
+# FuzzyMamdani Library

 **Version:** 1.0
 **Author:** Kennet Morillo
 **License:** Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

-The FuzzyMamdani library simplifies the implementation of fuzzy logic control systems based on the **Mamdani model**.
-Whether you're a beginner or a student, this library provides a clear path to understanding and applying fuzzy control systems.
+The FuzzyMamdani library simplifies the implementation of a fuzzy logic control system (based on the Mamdani model) for Arduino.

-**Applications include:** Temperature regulation, motor speed control, and irrigation systems.
+It is specifically designed for beginners and students, offering intuitive methods and detailed examples.
+Whether you're exploring fuzzy logic for the first time or building small projects, this library provides a solid foundation for understanding and applying fuzzy control systems.

 ---